10 Effective Additions To Creating An Effective and Inspiring Learning Space

 A desk or table or even a particular chair at the table will work for this purpose.
 I encourage you to keep the space small so it has no room to get cluttered or become a catch-all.
 Something like this school desk is ideal.

 T has grown and his old desk is too short for his 6’2″frame.
 We have been looking for a new desk for our homeschool classroom.
-I love this desk from UmBuzoRustic with its gorgeous solid wood design and exposed grain.
+I love this wood desk from Homezilla!
+It’s gorgeous and perfect for our workspace.

 A Locker Or Storage Tower

 Without a locker, your students are going to need a space to store their books and assignments.
 Once again, you want to keep the space fairly compact and well organized.
 We like this Kamiler Fabric Drawers Dresser with Shelves, Storage Tower Unit.
 Be sure to label bins so kids have no question about what belongs where.
 Bookends on the top of your storage unit are a nice addition for books they will be using every day for their required reading.
-I especially love these House Bookends from LazyRiverCrafts because not only are they adorable but they are perfect for any homeschool.
+I especially love these bookends that feature an Edison Bulb from Urban Edison!

 A Teaching Area